InfectedDuck/dice-game/README.md

 ## Overview

 This project is a real-time dice game web application built using Python's Flask and Flask-SocketIO libraries.
 It allows users to create and join game rooms, play a dice-based game against a bot with varying difficulty levels, and track game results.
-The user interface is designed with KivyMD for a modern and intuitive experience.
+The user interface is designed with HTML, CSS, and JavaScript for a modern and intuitive experience.

 ## Features